shegaw-21/Full-Stack-For-Task-Tracker-App/README.md

 Deploy the service.

-Copy the public URL provided by Render (e.g., https://your-backend-app.onrender.com).
+Copy the public URL provided by Render (e.g., https://backend-task-tracker-app-9.onrender.com).
 This is my Deployed Backend API URL.

 Frontend Deployment (Vercel)
-Push Frontend Code to GitHub: Ensure your Frontend-Task-Tracker-App repository is pushed to GitHub.
+Push Frontend Code to GitHub:   Frontend-Task-Tracker-App repository is pushed to GitHub.

 Deploy to Vercel:

-Sign up/log in to Vercel.

-Create a new Project, connecting it to my frontend GitHub repository.

-Configure the project:

-Root Directory: If your frontend is in a subfolder, specify it (e.g., frontend/).

-Build Command: npm run build

-Output Directory: dist (This is crucial, as Vite outputs to dist).

 Add an Environment Variable in Vercel's dashboard: